entando/entando-docs/vuepress/docs/next/docs/concepts/custom-resources.md

      for the Operator is absent or has not been created with a wildcard hostname that supports this Keycloak instance's hostname.
 * `spec.replicas` - the number of replicas to be made available on the Deployment of this Entando App
 * `spec.resourceRequirements` - the minimum and maximum [resource allocation](#the-resourcerequirements-specification) for the Entando App Engine container.
+* `spec.ecrGitSshSecretName` - a secret containing a private key file named `rsa_id` that matches a public key configured in the Git server.
 ## EntandoPlugin

 An Entando Plugin is a microservice that can be made available to one or more EntandoApps in the cluster.
 Please follow